Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Cosmological Observations with Numerical Approach

 \subsubsection{Baryon Acoustic Oscillation (BAO)}

 BAO correspond to density fluctuations in baryonic matter, originating from acoustic density waves in the primordial plasma of the early Universe.
 The relevant measurements are documented in Ref.~\cite{Adame_2024_DESI_collaboration}, which provides data and correlations for the comoving distance during the drag epoch, expressed as $D_M / r_d$, and the distance variable $D_H / r_d$.
 Here, $r_d$ denotes the comoving sound horizon at the drag epoch, representing the maximum distance sound waves could propagate from the Big Bang until baryon decoupling.
 In cases with a low signal-to-noise ratio, the averaged quantity $D_V / r_d$ is employed instead.
 It should be emphasized that when utilizing DESI BAO data alone, only the combined parameter $r_d H_0$ can be constrained.
 However, by combining DESI BAO measurements with complementary observational datasets, it becomes possible to independently determine $r_d$ and the Hubble constant $H_0$.
+For clarity, throughout this paper the label ``BAO'' refers to the pre-DESI compilation denoted by BAO$_1$, while ``DESI 2024'' refers specifically to DESI DR1.
+DESI DR2 is treated separately as the most recent BAO dataset considered here.
+Because BAO$_1$ and DESI partially overlap in redshift range and survey volume, they are not combined in a single statistical fit.

 The BAO$_1$ observables listed in Table \ref{Table:BAO1} and the statistics for the DESI samples used in the DESI DR1 and DR2 measurements as presented in Table \ref{Table:BAO stat DR1} and \ref{Table:BAO stat DR2}, respectively (see \hyperref[Appendix: A]{Appendix B}), are defined as follows \begin{enumerate} \item Hubble distance $D_H(z)$,